 Technology

-The new budget line item: inference + retrieval + tools + human review
+The real bill: model calls + retrieval + tool execution + human review

-Routing isn’t just “quality optimization.”
-It’s price discrimination by workload.
-Many companies now segment tasks into (1) high-stakes, low-volume decisions (legal clauses, payroll, security incidents) where you pay for the best model and add human review, and (2) low-stakes, high-volume tasks (triage, tagging, dedupe, first-draft responses) where you optimize for cost and throughput.
-This is where open-weight models—served on AWS, Azure, GCP, or providers like Groq or Together—earn their keep, especially when paired with fine-tuning or strong retrieval.
+Routing is price discrimination by workload.
+Serious teams separate (1) high-stakes, low-volume decisions—legal language, payroll, security incidents—where you pay for the best model and add human review, from (2) low-stakes, high-volume work—triage, tagging, dedupe, first drafts—where throughput and cost win.
+This is where open-weight models hosted on AWS, Azure, or Google Cloud, or served by providers like Groq or Together, make sense, especially paired with strong retrieval and narrow fine-tunes.

-Table 1: Comparison of 2026 agent stack approaches (cost, control, and operational tradeoffs)
+Table 1: Common 2026 agent stack patterns (cost, control, and operational tradeoffs)

 ApproachBest forTypical unit cost profileOperational risk